 Three Kinds of Focus Needed By Leaders

 Watch this short video clip of an interview with Daniel Goleman, author of “The Focused Leader.”
 Here, Goleman, widely recognized as the world’s most well-known expert on Emotional Intelligence, explains very succinctly why today’s successful leaders need to cultivate three different kinds of focus or areas of awareness.

 Carol Dweck is a pioneering researcher in the field of motivation, why people succeed (or don’t) and how to foster success

 In this TED talk, she describes two ways to think about a problem that’s slightly too hard for you to solve.
 Are you not smart enough to solve it … or have you just not solved it yet?
 A great introduction to this influential field.

 I was honored to be a part of panel of experts presenting on April 1st at the annual spring forum of Women in Healthcare Leadership at the School of Public Health at U-Michigan.
 I, along with three other experts, presented and answered questions on the subject of leaders managing change and being a change agent, even if not in a formal position of power.

-Join me at the POSITIVE BUSINESS CONFERENCE; May 11th & 12th, Ann Arbor, Michigan
+Were YOU AT the 4th Annual POSITIVE BUSINESS CONFERENCE; May 11th & 12th, Ann Arbor, Michigan?

-I’ll be there and I encourage you to join me!
-This will be my fourth year of attending the University of Michigan’s Ross School of Business Positive Business Conference.
+I was there and it was wonderful!
+This was my fourth year of attending the University of Michigan’s Ross School of Business Positive Business Conference.
 Every time I have attended this conference I have come away with renewed energy, new ideas and great contacts with like-minded people from around the country and around the world.
 The annual conference is held at Michigan Ross, the leading center of global excellence in positive business.
-Ross faculty pioneered positive organizational scholarship and continue to lead research that applies positive business practices across all functions, from accounting, to marketing, to supply chain management and more.
+Faculty at the Ross pioneered positive organizational scholarship and continue to lead research that applies positive business practices across all functions, from accounting, to marketing, to supply chain management and more.

 “Sometimes I’ll get asparagus,